peterkrieg/wasatch-ski-data/README.md

 The purpose of this repo is to:

 1. Scrape all the data (mostly ski runs) from the [Wasatch Backcountry Skiing Map](https://wbskiing.com/desktop.php)
 2. Upload the data to [CalTopo](https://caltopo.com/map.html).
 I much prefer the map interface of CalTopo.
+An example of the map I created with this flow can be seen at https://caltopo.com/m/UBGS9RD.

 This is done via playwright.